-As healthcare organizations continue to evolve their workplace environment to accommodate COVID-19 demands, so must the way in which medical services professionals communicate with others regarding the credentialing and privileging process.
+As healthcare organizations have changed to accommodate remote working, so too must the way in which medical services professionals communicate regarding the credentialing and privileging process.
 New remote work models require us to look at how we communicate to multiple customers in multiple locations in an effective and efficient manner.
 This blog will outline techniques to manage communications with internal and external customers, as well as committee functions, in more virtual and complex environments.

 Building and Maintaining a Virtual Team

 We are now living in a society where everything we do is tied to technology and instantaneous responses.
 While the use of technology can be a great resource during a crisis, we run the risk of losing the opportunity to truly connect to people.
 As a result, medical services professionals now need to find ways to connect remotely with our peers and/or employees as well as provide meaningful information, reports, or status updates that are thorough and self-explanatory.

 As more and more departments transition to a virtual environment, there are several ways to ensure effective communication is maintained: